Object-ions/Plant-Professor/README.md

-## Plant Professor
+# Plant Professor - UI Reimagined

+Plant Professor is a reimagined version of the [original project](https://github.com/nataliebenjes/team-plant-api.git), with a focus on enhancing the user interface.
+Originally contributing to the backend of the initial project, my background as a former designer compelled me to revisit the frontend.
+This redesigned version embodies my journey to polish the design, improve the overall user experience, and enrich my CSS expertise while integrating additional UI utilities.

+## Original Project
-Plant Professor is a web application that provides information about plants.
-Users can search for plants by their common, growth conditions, or find nurseries near them based on their city and zipcode.
+The original Plant Professor application offered insights on plants, allowing users to search by their common names, growth conditions, and find nearby nurseries based on their city and zipcode.
+[Explore the original project here](https://github.com/nataliebenjes/team-plant-api.git).

 ### Technologies Used: